 - All appeals must be made within 10 business days of receipt.
 Any appeal past that point will not be heard.

 - Informal appeals may be made directly from the website listed in the email.

-- Informal appeal will be reviewed by Campus Safety supervisory staff.
+- Informal appeals will be reviewed by Campus Safety supervisory staff.

-- Notice will be made within 72 hours of the decision.
+- Notice will be sent within 72 hours of the decision.

 - Discovery of new information

 Consistent with the stated Academic Catalog’s refund/repayment policy, fees are nonrefundable once classes begin.
 Students who will not have a vehicle on campus for the spring semester can return their permit at the end of the first semester and they will not be charged for the spring semester.